joeysk2012/Programs/README.md

 # Programs
-a repository
-Hello this is the readme file for all of the edit that goes in this program JSK 11/16/2016
-Hello this is an edit
+Hello this is my first repository.
+There is nothing interesting in here.
+JSK 11/16/2016